 Devote your second day to wandering through the bohemian “independent republic” of Uzupis.
 This alternative area is filled with great street art, cool craft beer bars, and some of the best restaurants in the city.
 This is also a great time to visit some of Vilnius’ fantastic museums in order to learn more about the city’s and country’s complex history.

 On the third day, take a day trip to the charming lakeside village of Trakai and admire the beautiful island castle.
 If the weather is fine, you can even rent a pedal boat or swim in the lakes.

 Where to Stay in Vilnius

-Vilnius is becoming a popular destination for an affordable city break and there are a number of great places to stay because of this.
+Vilnius is becoming a popular destination for an affordable city break and there are a number of great places to stay in Vilnius because of this.
 Here are our top picks:

 Jimmy Jumps House/Hostel – this small hostel has a lively atmosphere and is a place to stay if you’re travelling on a budget.
 Located just off of the Town Hall square, they have both dorm and private rooms at affordable prices and also include breakfast in the room rate.
 They also organise social events in the evening.
-Click here to see their latest prices on Hostelworld or Booking.com
+Click here to see their availability

 Not quite what you’re looking for?
-Click here to browse the best deals for hotels in Vilnius!
+Click here to browse other hotels in Vilnius!

-Planning the perfect Baltic travel itinerary can be a complicated task, with so many interesting places to visit.
+Planning the perfect Baltics itinerary can be a complicated task, with so many interesting places to visit.
 Take the time to really explore the places you visit and get to know the countries you are in and it certainly won’t disappoint!

-Are you planning a Baltic countries itinerary?
+Are you planning a Baltics itinerary?
 Have you been to Estonia, Latvia or Lithuania?
 Let us know in the comments!